 When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission.
 Find out more.

-And now there’s another option courtesy of popular film licence snaffler, Disney.
-It’s packed with all your favourites that you pretend are your kids’ favourites, but are actually yours, including Finding Nemo, Toy Story, Aladdin and more.
-Not forgetting, a boatload of Marvel and Star Wars.
+It’s already packed with all the shows that you pretend are your kids’ favourites, but are really yours, including Finding Nemo, Toy Story, Aladdin and more.

-Not sure whether Disney Plus is for you?
-Here’s everything we know about the latest streaming service.
+Not sure whether the latest streaming service is for you?
+Here’s everything we know about Disney Plus.

 What TV do you need for Disney Plus?